Police to question Malaysia's Anwar over sexual assault claim

 Muhammed Yusoff is being represented by a lawyer who counts Prime Minister Mahathir Mohamad among his clients.
 On Tuesday, Mahathir promised to hand over power to rival-turned-ally Anwar in spite of the latest allegations against him.

-Muhammad Yusoff said last week that Anwar had attempted to force him to have sex in September 2018.
+Muhammed Yusoff said last week that Anwar had attempted to force him to have sex in September 2018.

-Police recorded Muhammad Yusoff’s statement on Monday, criminal investigations department director Huzir Mohamed said in a statement.
+Police recorded Muhammed Yusoff’s statement on Monday, criminal investigations department director Huzir Mohamed said in a statement.

 “Statements from Anwar Ibrahim and several related witnesses will be taken as soon as appropriate appointment times are set,” Huzir said.